Zaatari: Birth of a new city in EU neighbourhood

-There are five camps in Jordan and a sixth one, to house 130,000 people, is being built.
+There are five camps in Jordan and a sixth one, for 130,000 people, is being built.

-Jordan’s top interior ministry official in charge of refugees, Saleh Kilani, told this website he has more than 600,000 registered persons, and up to 1.3 million Syrians in total trapped in his country.
+Jordan’s interior ministry official in charge of refugees, Saleh Kilani, told this website he has more than 600,000 registered persons, and up to 1.3 million Syrians in total, trapped in his country.

-There are signs that Jordan's patience is wearing thin.
+There are signs Jordan's patience is wearing thin.

 Most refugees used to come via crossing points in north-west Jordan near the roads from Daraa.
-But the flow recently dropped to as few as 500 a month, mainly via the harsh deserts in the north-east, where Jordan borders Iraq and Syria and where people’s journeys can last weeks.
+But the flow recently dropped to as few as 500 a month, mainly via the deserts in the north-east, where Jordan borders Iraq and Syria, and where people’s journey can last weeks.

-Kilani told this website that his “[north-eastern] borders are not closed” and that the change is “because of the situation on the other side [in Syria]”.
+Kilani told this website his “[north-eastern] borders are not closed” and the change is “because of the situation on the other side [in Syria]”.